Mae Muller

 Holly Mae Muller (born 26 August 1997) is an English singer.
 She rose to prominence in 2021 after releasing the single "Better Days", a collaboration with Swedish music collective Neiked and American rapper Polo G, which went on to chart in the top 40 in both the United Kingdom and United States.
-She represented the United Kingdom in the Eurovision Song Contest 2023 in Liverpool, with top 10 hit, "I Wrote a Song".
-In the competition final, the song finished in 25th place with 24 points.
+She represented the United Kingdom in the Eurovision Song Contest 2023 in Liverpool, with "I Wrote a Song".
+In the final, the song finished in 25th place with 24 points.
 She released her debut studio album Sorry I'm Late in September 2023.

 Career

 1997–2007: Early life and career beginnings

-Muller was born in Kentish Town, London, and was raised by parents Matt Muller and Nicola Jackson, who separated when she was six.
+Muller was born in Kentish Town, London to Matt Muller and Nicola Jackson, who separated when she was six.
 Her aunt is the music video director Sophie Muller.
-Muller is Jewish and has stated that her grandfather fled from Nazi Germany to the UK when he was 12 years old.
+Her paternal grandmother was actress Billie Whitelaw.
+Muller is Jewish and has stated that her grandfather, Robert Muller, fled from Nazi Germany to the UK when he was 12 years old.

-Muller first began writing her own music at the age of eight and attended Fine Arts College in Belsize Park, north London.
-In 2007, as a child, she appeared in the music video - directed by her aunt, Sophie - for "Grace Kelly" by Mika.
+Muller first began writing her own music at the age of eight and attended Fine Arts College in Belsize Park, North London.
+In 2007, as a child, she appeared in the music video for "Grace Kelly" by Mika, which was directed by her aunt, Sophie.
+Her strong family connections to the entertainment industry have led to some to accuse her of being a nepo baby.